hbahamonde/Social_Sciences_Epistemology_UGRAD/Lecture_Notes/Causal Inference_Mills_Method_Process_Tracing.md

 Third, cases that represent the full range of all logically and socially possible causal paths must be available for study.

 In the method of agreement, the investigator employs the logic of elimination to exclude as a candidate cause (independent variable) for the common outcome (dependent variable) in two or more cases those conditions that are not present in both cases.
 A cause or condition that survives this method of elimination can be regarded as possibly associated (“connected,” in Mill’s terminology) with the case outcome.
 An inherent weakness of this method of causal inference is that another case may be discovered later in which the same outcome is not associated with the variable that survived the elimination procedure in the comparison of the two earlier cases.

-Thus, the possibil-ity remains that the common condition identified for the similar outcome in two cases may turn out to be a “false positive.”
+Thus, the possibility remains that the common condition identified for the similar outcome in two cases may turn out to be a “false positive.”

 In the method of difference—in which two cases having different outcomes